-If at first you don't succeed, maybe don't try again - at least, that would be the case for a US theatre company who just attempted to recreate the tragic story of Princess Diana as an on-stage musical.
+If at first you don't succeed, maybe don't try again - at least, that would be the case for a US theatre company who recreated the tragic story of Princess Diana as an on-stage musical.

-Yep, you read that right, and yep, you probably predicted correctly - the show, which will debut in the US from next week, has gone down in its preview performance like a cup of cold sick.
+Yep, you read that right, and yep, you probably predicted correctly - the show, which debuted in the States in 2019 and will be on Netflix on October 1, went down in its preview performance like a cup of cold sick.

-The show, which depicts Diana's life when she was married to Prince Charles, was attended by several theatre critics and royal commentators earlier in February, and they were quick to blast the performance.
+The show, which depicts Diana's life when she was married to Prince Charles, was attended by several theatre critics and royal commentators in February 2019, and they were quick to blast the performance.

 "It is in such bad taste that it's best ignored," said editor-in-chief of Majesty magazine Ingrid Seward.